-The mission of the Pace University-Lenox Hill Hospital Physician Assistant Program is to graduate PAs with the requisite knowledge and skills necessary to function in diverse settings using a student-focused approach to learning.
-The Program develops leaders committed to professionalism and community engagement.
+The mission of the Pace University-Lenox Hill Hospital Physician Assistant Program is to graduate physician assistants with the requisite knowledge and skills necessary to function in diverse settings.
+The program develops leaders committed to professionalism and community engagement.

 Program Vision